Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To ensure a guest can open the Schedule modal from the Home page, fill in required visit details, and submit a schedule request.

+**Preconditions:**
+- User is not authenticated (guest user)
+- At least one place exists in the system and is not on hold
+- Place has at least one purpose configured
+- Schedule modal functionality is available

 **Actions:**
 - Step 1: Navigate to the Home page as a non-authenticated user
 - Step 2: Click the "Schedule Now" button